 In August 2010, the Board of Regents made the decision to raise New York's ELA and mathematics achievement standards for Grades 3-8.
-Proficiency will now mean that a student is on track to meet high school exit examination requirements and pass first year college courses in ELA and math without the need for remediation.
+Proficiency will now mean that a student is on track to meet high school exit examination requirements and pass first year college courses in ELA and mathematics without the need for remediation.

 These new, higher achievement standards mean that fewer students are now proficient in elementary and middle level ELA and mathematics.
 Consequently, New York needs to change the trajectory it has established for the percentage of students expected to be proficient each year between now and 2013-14 for purposes of making AYP determinations.
-The Department has submitted a request to USDE to revise New York's approved accountability workbook to reset the Annual Measurable Objective (AMO) for Grades 3-8 ELA and mathematics to reflect the new, higher Grades 3-8 ELA and math achievement standards.
-When approved, the amendment will allow New York to reset the AMO from a Performance Index of 167 to 122 for Grades 3-8 ELA and from 151 to 137 for Grades 3-8 mathematics for 2010-11, with annual equal increments up to 200 by 2013-14.
-(Under New York's Performance Index, a school or district receives 1 point for each percent of students who are Level 2 and 2 points for each percent of students who are Level 3 and 4.
+The Department has received permission from USDE to amend New York's approved accountability workbook to reset the Annual Measurable Objective (AMO) for Grades 3-8 ELA and mathematics to reflect the new, higher Grades 3-8 ELA and math achievement standards.
+The amendment allows New York to reset the AMO from a Performance Index of 167 to 122 for Grades 3-8 ELA and from 151 to 137 for Grades 3-8 mathematics for 2010-11, with annual equal increments up to 200 by 2013-14.
+(Under New York's Performance Index, a school or district receives 1 point for each percent of students who are Level 2 and 2 points for each percent of students who are Levels 3 and 4.
 Thus, if all the students in the school are Level 1, the school's performance index is 0; if all students are Levels 3 and 4, the school's Performance Index is 200.)
+Department staff has prepared for discussion in March by the Board of Regents an amendment to Commissioner's regulations to conform them to New York's approved NCLB accountability workbook.

-Despite the revision of New York's AMO's for Grades 3-8 ELA and mathematics, the increased rigor of New York State's revised proficiency standards will cause a decline in the percentage of schools and districts that staff project will make AYP.
+Despite the revision of New York's AMOs for Grades 3-8 ELA and mathematics, the increased rigor of New York State's revised proficiency standards will cause a decline in the percentage of schools and districts that staff project will make AYP.
 In particular, the new standards make it likely that the majority of schools will not demonstrate AYP with their students with disabilities and English language learner subgroups in Grades 3-8 ELA.
 Staff project that the percentage of schools failing to make AYP in Grades 3-8 will increase from 36 percent to 45 percent in ELA and from 5 percent to 37 percent in mathematics.
 This will likely mean that several hundred additional schools will be newly identified for School Improvement, and it is possible that the total list of Schools In Need of Improvement, which currently contains 532 schools, could more than double in size next year.